andrasq/node-qibl/README.md

         return array.map((item) => item[name]);
     }

-### qibl.mapById( items, idName [,target] )
+### qibl.mapById( objects, idName [,target] )

-Map the objects by a property value.
+Map the `objects` by a property value.
+The property can be any property, not just `id`.
 Returns a hash mapping each value to the first object whose `idName` is set to that value.
 Null and undefined objects are skipped.
 Objects that do not have that property are skipped.
 Id values should be strings or numbers.
 Returns the target object, which is `{}` by default.

     var items = [{ id: 'a', v: 1 }, { id: 'b' }, { id: 'a', v: 2 }, { v: 3 }];
     qibl.mapById(items, 'id')
     // => { a: {id: 'a'}, b: {id: 'b'} }

-### qibl.groupById( items, idName [,target] )
+### qibl.groupById( objects, idName [,target] )

-Similar to `mapById`, but group objects by property value into arrays.
-Returns a mapping of ids to lists of objects.
+Similar to `mapById`, but group the `objects` by property value into arrays.
+The property can be any property, not just `id`.
 Objects that do not have the `idName` property set are omitted.
+Returns a mapping of ids to lists of objects set on the `target` object, `{}` by default.

     var items = [{ id: 'a', v: 1 }, { id: 'b' }, { id: 'a', v: 2 }, { v: 3 }];
     qibl.mapById(items, 'id')